New Victoria Hospital welcomes insured patients

 New Victoria Hospital Limited is recognised by all the leading UK medical insurers.

-If, like many policyholders, you are covered by a scheme that is administered by your employer then you may also need to contact your Human Resources department at work.
+If like many policyholders, you are covered by a scheme that is administered by your employer, then you may also need to contact your Human Resources department at work.

 A Consultant of your choice

-Most private treatments start when you visit your general practitioner and are then referred by them to see a Consultant.
+Most private treatments start when you visit your GP and are then referred by them to see a Consultant.
 You should tell your GP at that time if you are covered by medical insurance and want to be treated privately.
 They can then advise you and help make the necessary arrangements for you to be seen at New Victoria Hospital by the Consultant of your choice.

 Billing and payment

 At the end of your course of treatment, or at regular intervals if your treatment is over a long period, New Victoria Hospital will raise an invoice for the services that it has provided you.
-These will include diagnostic services such as radiological examinations, blood tests and other pathology services, physiotherapy treatments and, if you are admitted to the hospital as an inpatient or a daycase, charges for your accommodation, drugs and dressings, and the use of the operating theatre.
+These will include diagnostic services such as radiological examinations, blood tests and other pathology services, physiotherapy treatments and, if you are admitted to the hospital as an Inpatient or a Daycase, charges for your accommodation, drugs and dressings, and the use of the operating theatre.

-If your treatment is covered under your medical insurance policy, we will send our bill directly to your insurer for settlement.
+If your treatment is covered under your PMI, we will send our bill directly to your insurer for settlement.
 We will invoice you directly only for those services which are not covered by your policy: these will include hotel charges like telephone calls and meals for visitors, drugs for use after your discharge (if they are not covered under your policy), and specialist equipment such as crutches and braces to aid your subsequent recovery.

-If you have an excess on your policy or do not have sufficient cover on it for your bills to be paid in full then your insurer will write to you to let you know.
+If you have an excess on your policy or do not have sufficient cover on it for your bills to be paid in full, then your insurer will write to you to let you know.
 You are then responsible for settling the balance with the hospital.

-Your Consultant - and your Consultant Anaesthetist if you require surgery - are independent practitioners and are not employees or agents of New Victoria Hospital.
+Your Consultant and your Consultant Anaesthetist (if you require surgery) - are independent practitioners and are not employees or agents of New Victoria Hospital.
 They will issue their own invoices for their services and may send these either to you or directly to your insurer.
 If you do receive any invoices from your Consultants you should confirm with your insurer what to do with them.
 In nearly all cases they will ask you to send the invoices on to them for settlement.

 Overseas insurance companies

-If your medical insurance policy is with an overseas insurer with whom we do not have any arrangement then we will ask them for their written confirmation that your treatment at New Victoria Hospital will be covered by them in full.
+If your medical insurance policy is with an overseas insurer with whom we do not have any arrangement, then we will ask them for their written confirmation that your treatment at New Victoria Hospital will be covered by them in full.
 If we do not receive their confirmation prior to commencement of your treatment then we will ask you to settle the hospital’s bill and arrange for your reimbursement from your insurer.